EpistasisLab/scikit-mdr/README.md

 MDR is an effective feature construction algorithm that is capable of modeling epistatic interactions and capturing complex patterns in data sets.

-MDR currently only works with categorical features and binary classification.
-We are working on expanding the algorithm to support regression problems, as well as providing a more user-friendly interface.
+MDR currently only works with categorical features and supports both binary classification and regression problems.
+We are working on expanding the algorithm to provide more convenience features.

 ## License